typelevel/Laika/docs/markup.md

   rendered text nodes in the final HTML document.
 How to enable HTML parsing is shown further below.

-* The elements nodes produced by the Markdown HTML parsers are not part of the standard Laika document tree model.
+* The elements produced by the Markdown HTML parsers are not part of the standard Laika document tree model.
 Instead they are kept in a Markdown-specific trait `VerbatimHTMLElements`.

 * As a consequence, built-in renderers like that for HTML do not know these nodes.
 How to add